Hannah Keru Siminji with 1946 Piper Cub

 Whoever you are, welcome to the air!

 Since the PRIVATE PILOT'S LICENSE is considered to be the "standard license," let me mention that first.
-The Private Pilot license allows one to fly unlimited distances, day or night, fly airplanes with any number of seats (usually this will be 2, 4, or 6), and carry any number of passengers.
+The Private Pilot license allows one to fly unlimited distances, day or night, fly airplanes with any number of seats (usually this will be 2, 4, or 6), and carry any number of passengers, appropriate for that aircraft of course.
 The aircraft can be flown in furtherance of a business - just as long it is not a flying business.
 An Instrument Rating can be added to allow flights in restricted visibilities such as clouds, smog, haze, and heavy precipitation.

 For decades, the Private Pilot Certificate has been the "standard" pilot's license.
 Most trainees continue to go for this option.
 See: Private Pilot Requirements.